 Generators contain magnetic coils that generate the electricity, once there is no more fuel in the generator the coils will be demagnetized.
 In the worst-case scenario, this means that you have to repair or even replace the generator.
 The main reason why the magnetic coils demagnetize without fuel is that the devices that are powered by the generator will actually demagnetize the coils.
 Some generators can work without fuel if they are not powering any device, although this really depends on the type of generator you are using.

-Use a transfer switch
+Use a transfer switch for the generator

 Most top of the line generator brands do contain a transfer switch, although you have to check it in the users manual if your generator has one.
 Most people run their generator and they feed several devices directly from the generator which could end up in backfeeding which will sooner or later damage the generator.
 If your generator doesn’t have a transfer switch then you can easily get one as they are fairly cheap but they will extend the life of your generator significantly.